Framed cohomological Hall algebras and cohomological stable envelopes: Framed CoHA

 gives an endomorphism that can be inserted between the maps at points 1. and 2. in the definition of $\mathsf{m}$ to get a twisted multiplication $\mathsf{m}_\tau$.
 It is easy to see that $\mathsf{m}_\tau$ also defines unital associative $\Bbbk$-algebra structure on the $\Bbbk$-module $\CoHAQ$.
 To distinguish the twisted algebra structure on $\CoHAQ$ without explicitly referring to the multiplication map $\mathsf{m}_\tau$, we add a subscript to the $\Bbbk$-module itself: $\CoHAQ_\tau$.

 \begin{defn} We call the associative unital $\N^I\times \N^I$-graded $\Bbbk$-algebra $(\CoHAQ_\tau, \mathsf{m}_\tau)$ the twisted framed doubled cohomological Hall algebra associated with the quiver $(Q, I)$. \end{defn} \begin{remq} The introduction of the twist is not new in the literature.
-Indeed, Yang and Zhao introduced in \cite{yang2018CoHA} the same twist to define a canonical morphism between the cohomological Hall algebra associated with the preprojective path algebra $\Ci \overline Q/J_{\mu}$ and the twisted version of Kontsevich-Soibelman CoHA for the doubled quiver $\overline Q$.
+Indeed, Yang and Zhao introduced in \cite{yang2018CoHA} the same twist to define a canonical morphism between the CoHA associated with the preprojective path algebra $\Ci \overline Q/J_{\mu}$ and the twisted version of Kontsevich-Soibelman CoHA for the doubled quiver $\overline Q$.
 Here $J_{\mu}$ is the ideal associated with the moment map of the action of $G_\vi$ on $T^*\Rep(\vi)$.
+Equivalently, via dimensional reduction \cite[Appendix A]{Davison_critical_CoHA}, the twist in the multiplication map $m_\tau$ can be also detected in the critical CoHA for the tripled quiver with a non-trivial potential \cite{ginzburg2007calabiyau, ren2016cohomological, Yang_2019}.

-Following their construction, one could define a framed version of their preprojective cohomological Hall algebra together with an algebra morphism to $\CoHAQ_\tau$. \end{remq}
+We also remark that, following Yang-Zhao's construction, one could define a framed version of their preprojective cohomological Hall algebra together with an algebra morphism to $\CoHAQ_\tau$. \end{remq}